Rubén Blades Biography

 The same year, he expressed devotion to his roots as Seis del Solar evolved into Son del Solar, bringing back the brass section for Antecedente (1988), which won him his second Grammy.

-Other acting credits include: Crazy From the Heart and The Josephine Baker Story (1991), both earning him Emmy nominations; the Broadway musical The Capeman by Paul Simon (1998); the TV series Gideon's Crossing (2000); and Once Upon A Time in Mexico (2003).
+Other acting credits include: Crazy From the Heart, The Josephine Baker Story (1991), and The Maldonado Miracle (2003) all three earning him Emmy nominations; the Broadway musical The Capeman by Paul Simon (1998); and the TV series Gideon's Crossing (2000) and Fear the Walking Dead (2015-2023).

 "I started acting by choice, however, when I get involved in something, I try to learn everything there is, and what I learned in Hollywood and television in this country is that you can't sit around and wait for the opportunities to come by."